 17. Cash Back Credit Card

-You have tons of options when it comes to cashback credit cards and many of them reward you each time you fill up at the pump.
-Just be sure to only go this route if you know you’re responsible with credit.
+You have tons of options when it comes to signing up for cashback credit cards, and many of them reward you each time you fill up at the pump.
+Just be sure to only go this route if you know you’re responsible with credit cards.
+If you’re not, skip this step.

 18. Fuel Rewards Programs

 When you find yourself using a certain gas station often, take the time to sign up for their fuel rewards program.
-You can save money on gas and earn free items from the convenience store.
+You can save money on gas and earn free items in their convenience store.

 19. Car Wash Programs